Reporting sick and guidance during sick leave

 You can report sickness or recovery via the Service Portal.
 This can be done on a laptop, desktop or smartphone.

 How do I report that I am better?

-On the first day that you are better, you should notify your supervisor.
+Notify your supervisor on the first day that you are better.

 Reporting sick on holiday

 If you become ill during your holiday, you are required to notify your supervisor.
 Don’t forget to indicate your holiday address and telephone number so that your employer can contact you.

 You can claim back vacation hours as a result of sickness, but only if you notified your supervisor of your illness in the manner described above.
 You should also be able to demonstrate retroactively that you were in fact ill, for example by providing evidence that you were treated by a doctor or admitted to hospital.

 Invitation to make an appointment with the University doctor after 4 weeks